Jon Micah Sumrall

-Jon Micah Sumrall (born October 13, 1980) is an American musical performer and lead vocalist of the Christian rock band Kutless.
+Jon Micah Sumrall (born October 13, 1980) is an American musician and the lead vocalist of the Christian rock band Kutless.
 He occasionally plays acoustic guitar and piano for the band as well.
 Sumrall has been a member of Kutless since he started the band with James Mead and Ryan Shrout in 2001.
 It began as the worship band, Call Box, while Sumrall was still in college.
-He released, Faith & Family, with BEC Recordings, in 2015.
-He is the band's only remaining founding member and one of two members to appear on every album, the other being rhythm guitarist James Mead.
+He released Faith & Family, with BEC Recordings, in 2015.
+He is the band's only remaining original member and, alongside rhythm guitarist James Mead, the only member to appear on every album.

 Early life

 Sumrall grew up in a Christian home.
 He says: "My dad was one of the pastors at Applegate Christian Fellowship and my whole family was very involved with the church on a daily basis.
 It grew to be a very large church of nearly 7,000 people and I found myself even at a very young age in a bit of the spotlight.
-By the time I was 12 years old, I was involved in leading worship as well as helping with some of the younger Sunday-school groups.
+By the time I was 12 years old, I was involved in leading worship as well as helping with some of the younger Sunday school groups.
 I feel like being on stage has been a part of my entire life but little did I know then how these experiences would play into my life."